A penalty barrier framework for nonconvex constrained optimization: Algorithmic framework

 Though it would be tempting to seek barriers for which \(\seq{\pi_k}\) as in the proof vanishes at any desired rate, it can be easily verified that no choice of \(\b\) or \(\delta_{\rho*}\) can result in \( \seq{\pi_k} \) converging any faster than linearly.
 In fact,

 where the inequality follows from monotonicity of \(-\b*\), cf. \cref{thm:b*}.
-This shows that a linear decrease by a factor \(\delta_{\rho*}^{-1}\) is the best achievable rate, and that this can only happen in the limit. \Cref{thm:pklinear} nevertheless identifies a property that allows us to judge the fitness of a barrier \(\b\) within the framework of \cref{alg:general}.
-As we will see in \cref{sec:convex}, this will be particularly evident in the convex case, for it can be guaranteed that, under assumptions, \(\alpha_k\) eventually does remain always constant, so that employing a barrier that complies with this requirement is a guarantee that eventually the infeasibility \(p_k\) of the iterates generated by \cref{alg:general} vanishes at R-linear rate.
+This shows that a linear decrease by a factor \(\delta_{\rho*}^{-1}\) is the fastest worst-case rate this lemma can guarantee, and that this can only happen in the limit. \Cref{thm:pklinear} nevertheless identifies a property that allows us to judge the fitness of a barrier \(\b\) within the framework of \cref{alg:general}.
+As we will see in \cref{sec:convex}, this will be particularly evident in the convex case, for it can be guaranteed that, under assumptions, \(\alpha_k\) eventually does remain constant, so that employing a barrier that complies with this requirement is a guarantee that eventually the infeasibility \(p_k\) of the iterates generated by \cref{alg:general} vanishes at R-linear rate.
 This motivates the following definition.

 \begin{definition}[behavior profiles of \(\b\)] We say that a barrier \(\b\) complying with \cref{ass:b} is \emph{asymptotically well behaved} if

 then we say that \(\b\) is \emph{well behaved} (not merely asymptotically).
 We call the functions \(\func{\kappa^{\rm max}_{\b},\kappa_{\b}}{(0,1)}{(1,\infty)}\) the \emph{behavior profile} and the \emph{asymptotic behavior profile} of \(\b\), respectively. \end{definition}